svettuff/SapphireWebApp/Themes/dataTypesAndVariables.md

 data_type variable_name = value;
 ```

+Never declare a variable without initializing it.
+For example, instead of writing `int a;`, it’s better to write `int a = 0;` if you don’t yet know what value it should have or plan to assign it later.
+If you leave the variable uninitialized, it will contain so-called "garbage."
+In the next topic, where we’ll discuss data output, you can check how the program perceives such an "empty" variable by trying to output it.
+Always initialize your variables — this will save you from many potential errors.

 ### Naming Variables
 The variable name must start with a letter (Latin) or an underscore (_) and can contain digits.
 Variable names are case-sensitive, meaning `Age` and `age` are different variables.